 Here are smart ways to stay on track:

 From small repairs to full-scale renovations, home improvements require careful financial planning.
-A well-structured home improvement loan can make upgrades affordable while protecting long-term financial health.
+A well-structured home improvement loan can make upgrades affordable while protecting your long-term financial health.